solana-labs/solana/docs/src/developing/programming-model/runtime.md

 program may not exceed.
 When the program consumes its entire budget or exceeds a bound, then the runtime halts the program and returns an error.

+Note: The compute budget currently applies per-instruction but is moving toward a per-transaction model.
+For more information see [Transaction-wide Compute Budget](#transaction-wide-compute-budget).

 The following operations incur a compute cost:

 - Executing BPF instructions